Structure Learning for Directed Trees: Proofs

 First note that

-and note that it is clear that it suffices to show the wanted convergence in probability for each of the above terms.
-Furthermore, for a sequence of positive random variables $(Z_n)$ and positive constant $c>0$ then for all $\ep>0$ there exists $\delta>0$ such that
+where $\hat \phi_{ji}$ for each $n$ is the estimated conditional expectation $x\mapsto \E_{\theta_n}[X_i|X_j=x]$ based on samples from the auxiliary data set.
+It suffices to show the desired convergence in probability for each of the above terms.
+Furthermore, for all sequences of positive random variables $(Z_n)$ and positive constants $c>0$ and for all $\ep>0$ there exists $\delta>0$ such that

 for sufficiently large $n$.
-To see this, note that if $q_n^{-1}(\log(Z_n)-\log(c))>\ep$, then $Z_n> \exp(\log(c)+q_n\ep)=c\exp(q_n\ep)\geq c(1+q_n\ep)$, so $q_n^{-1}(Z_n-c)> c\ep$.
-On the other hand, if $q_n^{-1}(\log(Z_n)-\log(c))<-\ep$, then $Z_n < c\exp(-\ep q_n)\leq c(1-\ep q_n + \ep^2 q_n^2)$, so $q_n^{-1}(Z_n-c)<-c\ep + c\ep^2 q_n$.
-In summary, if $q_n^{-1}|\log(Z_n)-\log(c)|>\ep$, then $q_n^{-1}|Z_n-c| > c\ep - c\ep^2 q_n> c \ep(1-M)=:\delta$ where $1>M> \ep q_n$ for sufficiently large $n$.
+To see this, note that if $q_n^{-1}(\log(Z_n)-\log(c))\geq \ep$, then $Z_n> \exp(\log(c)+q_n\ep)=c\exp(q_n\ep)\geq c(1+q_n\ep)$, so $q_n^{-1}(Z_n-c)\geq c\ep$.
+On the other hand, if $q_n^{-1}(\log(Z_n)-\log(c))\leq -\ep$, then $Z_n \leq c\exp(-\ep q_n)\leq c(1-\ep q_n + \ep^2 q_n^2)$, so $q_n^{-1}(Z_n-c)\leq -c\ep + c\ep^2 q_n$.
+In summary, if $q_n^{-1}|\log(Z_n)-\log(c)|\geq \ep$, then $q_n^{-1}|Z_n-c| \geq c\ep - c\ep^2 q_n> c \ep(1-M)=:\delta$ where $1>M> \ep q_n$ for sufficiently large $n$.
 We conclude that it suffices to show that for all $\ep >0$ it holds that

 and that